Rolling Stones drummer Charlie Watts dies at 80 | DW | 24.08.2021

 Charlie Watts, the legendary Rolling Stones drummer, has died at the age of 80.

-The musician "passed away peacefully in a London hospital earlier today surrounded by his family," his publicist, Bernard Doherty said.
+The musician "passed away peacefully in a London hospital earlier today surrounded by his family," his publicist, Bernard Doherty said on Tuesday.

 "Charlie was a cherished husband, father and grandfather and also as a member of The Rolling Stones one of the greatest drummers of his generation," Doherty added.

-Watts had revealed he would not go on tour with the Rolling Stones in 2021 because he was suffering from undefined health problems.
+Watts revealed earlier this month he would not go on tour with the Rolling Stones in 2021 after undergoing a medical procedure.

 The end of an icon